 - In 2012 Ashley was awarded a "Peacemaker Award" from the Community Mediation Center in Bozeman, Montana.

-Todd attended Westfield State College in Westfield, Massachusettes where he was a captain of the baseball team.
+Todd attended Westfield State College in Westfield, Massachusetts where he was a captain of the baseball team.
 Todd graduated from Westfield State in 1994 with a B.S. in Criminal Justice.
-He attended law school at St. Thomas University in Miami, Florida and the Univeristy of Montana School of Law, graduating in 1997.
+He attended law school at St. Thomas University in Miami, Florida and the University of Montana School of Law, graduating in 1997.
 Upon graduation, Todd began serving as a Deputy Gallatin County Attorney.
 In 2001, Todd was appointed the Chief Deputy County Attorney with oversight of the criminal division.
 The criminal division handles a variety of matters including misdemeanor offenses, felony offenses, DPHHS matters, involuntary mental health commitments, and civil drug forfeiture cases.
-Todd has personally litigated many of the high profile felony and misdemeanor cases in Gallatin County for over a decade.
+Todd personally litigated many of the high profile felony and misdemeanor cases in Gallatin County for over two decades.

 In 2012 Ashley left the County Attorney's Office to engage in individual representation of private clients.
 In 2013 Todd joined Ashley in private practice with a focus on criminal defense.
-Ashley and Todd live in Bozeman with their three children.
+Todd and Ashley live in Bozeman and share three adult children.